Auto-Mech/.github/profile/README.md

 ## Contribute

-The AutoMech code is in development, so we encourage users to install it in developer mode and send us bug reports, or submit pull requests they are comfortable.
+The AutoMech code is in development, so we encourage users to install it in developer mode (see below) and send us bug reports, or submit pull requests they are comfortable.

-Updated developer installation instructions are coming soon...

-## ~~Install~~
+## Install

+To install the code in developer mode, fork and clone the [MechDriver](https://github.com/Auto-Mech/mechdriver) repository and follow the instructions in its [README](https://github.com/Auto-Mech/mechdriver?tab=readme-ov-file#install).

 ~~End-users who do not wish to contribute can install the code using [Conda](https://docs.anaconda.com/miniconda/#quick-command-line-install), [Mamba](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install), or [Pixi](https://pixi.sh/latest/#installation).~~

-Updated user installation instructions are coming soon...

 ## Use